 The Israel Ports Development & Assets Company Ltd. (IPC) Ltd. is responsible for the development of Israel’s three commercial seaports in Haifa, Ashdod and Eilat, and for providing the necessary infrastructure which will allow the ports to efficiently and competitively handle Israel’s international maritime trade.
 In addition to managing some of the country’s largest infrastructure development projects, the company acts as Israel’s port property landlord, managing the government’s assets allocated for the facilitation of its international maritime commerce.
 The Company's financial stability is reflected by its Aa1 rating.

-As an arm of the State, the IPC carries out its mission placing great weight on the nation’s priority to develop modern, competitive and efficient ports that would facilitate economic growth.
+As an arm of the State, the IPC carries out its mission placing great weight on the State’s priority to develop modern, competitive and efficient ports, thus facilitating economic growth.
 The ambitious development program promoted by the company will position Israel’s ports among the best in the Mediterranean and will change the face of Israel’s port industry.

 In parallel to the development of the seaport's physical infrastructure, the IPC has been analyzing impediments to the smooth flow of Israel's international trade and is active in promoting other solutions that will improve the nation’s trade competitiveness, especially in regard to the logistics and supply chain.

 Strategic Port Development Master Plan

 Israel’s seaports handle 98% of the country’s import and export cargo.
 Israel's economy and its international trade have experienced continued growth over the last two decades.
 The development of port infrastructure to handle this growth is critical to the nation’s continuing economic success.
 The IPC faces the enormous challenge of providing the infrastructure required to handle the forecasted traffic.
 In order to meet that challenge, it has prepared a strategic port development master plan.
 Following the presentation of the plan to the government, the IPC was directed to move forward with the first phase development in both Ashdod and Haifa.